Tailwheel Endorsement Training

 The Tailwheel Undercarriage endorsement opens up a whole new world of aviation as many vintage and utility aircraft are fitted with a tailwheel (or conventional undercarriage as it is also called).
-Our initial tailwheel training is carried out in the Piper J3 Cub fitted with tundra tyres.
+Our initial tailwheel training is carried out in either the Piper PA18 Super Cub fitted with tundra tyres or the American Champion 8GCBC Scout.
 The Cub is the perfect training aircraft, providing docile handling to allow a student to come to grips with the differences between tricycle and tailwheel undercarriage.

-We also offer advanced tailwheel training in the DeHavilland Beaver and Cessna 185.
-It is a requirement for Beaver or 185 training to already hold a tailwheel endorsement, which if you don’t have we can provide in the cub.
+We also offer advanced tailwheel training in the DeHavilland Beaver..
+It is a requirement for Beaver training to already hold a tailwheel endorsement, which if you don’t have we can provide in the Super Cub or Scout.

 We provide all training material required as part of our course, and our instructors are able to issue the TWU (Tailwheel Undercarriage Endorsement) and complete all relevant CASA paperwork for the issue of the endorsement.